MiraGeoscience/geoh5py/README.rst

   thriftpyi interfaces --output geoh5io/interfaces

-On Windows, it most likely terminate with an exception running autoflake, but files are created nonetheless.
+On Windows, it most likely terminate with an exception running ``autoflake``, but files are created nonetheless.
 And file while be re-formatted by the pre-commit hook anyway.